dehann/Cheatsheet_WritingEnglishVeryDeliciously/README.md

 ... something something ... subject and verb appear late in the sentence.

-Q2) From a past tense paragraph, fix the tense of this sentence to match:
+Q2) A paragraph should have a consistent tense.
+Assuming this example is from a past tense paragraph, fix the tense of this sentence to match:

 ... something something ... mixed tense sentence.